drawwithcode/2022-group-project-group05/README.md

 }
 ```

-## output and happy endings
+**output**
-At the end of the experience it would be possible to see the heart that you and your parter generated, and to have access to the gallery that collects everyone's matches.
-The user can either decide to visualize the gallery, made with a Firebase real time database, or go back to the experience and find another match.
+At the end of the experience it would be possible to see the heart that you and your parter generated
-The output is generated in this way:
+This is how we create the artwork:

+## happy endings
+The gallery is made with a Firebase realtime database that allow the users to check out all their matches few seconds after the update
-This is how we used Firebase:
+This is how we use firebase

 # Team